This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Several sought-after restaurant outlets in Dubai such as Bread Street Kitchen, Bella, Toro Toro, Al Nafoorah come together to organize the ‘Dubai Restaurant Week’.
 They offer their bespoke cuisines with menus curated by the likes of Gordon Ramsay, Alessandro Miceli and Richard Sandoval.

-You can savour two-course lunches and three-course dinners at starting prices of AED 95 and AED 150 respectively in the participating outlets and might as well take a virtual food tour around the world by hopping from one restaurant to another.
+You can savor two-course lunches and three-course dinners at starting prices of AED 95 and AED 150 respectively in the participating outlets and might as well take a virtual food tour around the world by hopping from one restaurant to another.

 Participating restaurants include: